conormcq24/IndigoOpsFurnitureMod/README.md

 <img src="https://imgur.com/zZniCKo.png" width="150" height="150" />

 #### Crafting Recipe
 >Output of sink type is dependent on the wood planks used.
 Ex: Oak planks will produce an oak sink.
-All four wooden planks must be of the same type
+All five wooden planks must be of the same type

 <img src="https://imgur.com/kvqkX4N.png" width="150" height="150" />